rohitpotato/spotify-redone-react/README.md

 4. Browse through categories, playlists, artists and albums.
 5. Follow/Unfollow Playlists and Artists
 6. Localstorage persistence saves your volume and theme
+7. Infinite Scrolling
-7. And a few more..
+8. And a few more..

 ### Steps to install